 Maine Maritime Academy has collected self-reported data regarding first-generation status of enrolled students since the fall of 2008.
-However, these data were collected based on a broader definition\ of first-generation student than the one described above and that is used for this report.
+However, these data were collected based on a broader definition of first-generation student than the one described above and that is used for this report.

 Beginning with the class entering MMA in the fall of 2014, data were collected to prepare this report using the data forms in Appendix B and presented in the format displayed in Appendix A. These forms were developed with the working group to provide consistent and comparable data.
-Therefore, while enrollment percentages were available to include in the report beginning in January 2015, six year graduation rates will not be available until January of 2021.
+Six year graduation rates are available for the first time in the fall of 2020.
+These six year graduation rates are based on the definitions required by The National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).

-41% of the incoming class in the fall of 2019 met the definition of first-generation college student.
+40% of the incoming class in the fall of 2020 met the definition of first-generation college student.
+This is just one percentage point lower than the cohort in the fall of 2019.